b1tr0t/PEPC/explainer.md

 context, regret, and more.
 The permission element is more accessible and more secure than the current permission flows as the semantic element is by default more screen reader friendly than JavaScript.
-Full page modal confirmation UI reduces risk of change blindness and makes it more difficult for sites to manipulate the user's decision making by obscuring site content during the critical decision moment of the journey.
+Full page modal confirmation UI reduces the risk of change blindness and makes it more difficult for sites to manipulate the user's decision making by obscuring site content during the critical decision moment of the journey.
 A semantic element and modal UI are connected in the same proposal as accurately capturing user intent is essential